 (5) This record shall also include the following warning: "some harmful changes which may be caused by repeated overexposure to UVA/UVB radiation include cataracts, skin cancer, premature aging and possible photosensitive reactions when using perfumes, cosmetics and certain drugs, including some antibiotics and birth control pills."

-(6) All customers shall have their skin type computed and annotated on their customer card prior to their first tanning session.
+(6) All customers shall have their skin type computed and annotated on their customer card or electronic record prior to their first tanning session.
 The tanning facility shall retain the full and accurate computed skin type for each customer and shall produce the skin type at the request of an inspector or investigator from the board or at the request of a patron.

 (B) If the patron is under eighteen years of age, the operator shall obtain the written consent from the parent or legal guardian of the patron prior to any tanning session.
 This written consent shall be signed at the permitted location in front of a certified operator or attendant, and shall specify the number of sessions consented to, and shall become part of the record of the patron.
 The minor patron may then alone sign the patron card for the remainder of the consented sessions.

-(C) Tanning facilities which maintain records on computer or data processing equipment may use a single data sheet for all patrons tanning in a single day.
+(C) Tanning facilities which maintain records on computer or data processing equipment may use a single paper sign-in sheet for all patrons tanning in a single day.
 By the end of every day the tanning facility is open for business, the tanning facility shall transfer the information from the paper sign-in sheet about each individual patron to the patron's permanent file.